guyzmo/git-repo/README.md

   * [ ] fetch them as local branches
 * [ ] add OAuth support for bitbucket
 * [ ] show a nice progress bar, while it's fetching
+  * partly implemented: the issue looks like that gitpython expects output from git on stderr, whereas it's outputing on stdout.
 * for more features, write an issue or, even better, a PR!

 ### License